MessageBird logo

 Real-world performance data from messages sent through Knock

-From January 23rd to April 23rd, Knock routed <1M messages through MessageBird.
-For adoption, MessageBird ranks 5th of 7 providers based on new channel connections, with adoption accelerating over the period.
-MessageBird reported no status page incidents over the last 90 days.
+From February 15th to May 14th, Knock routed <1M messages through MessageBird.
+For adoption, MessageBird ranks 5th of 7 providers based on new channel connections, with adoption holding steady over the period.
+MessageBird reported 12 status page updates over the last 90 days, 4 of which were in the last 30 days.

 Response time